faranalytics/data_science_project/INTRODUCTION.md

 cookiecutter https://github.com/faranalytics/data_science_project.git --checkout informal_layout_cookiecutter
 ```

-## A Formal IMRaD-like Flat Layout
+## A formal IMRaD-like flat layout

 The Formal [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like Flat Layout project template describes an approach for organizing your data science project using a conventional Python "[flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/)" project layout.
 It follows formal conventions for packaging a Python project.
 You install it into your environment just like an ordinary Python package.
 It consists of a single package with an IMRaD-like layout; it contains `materials`, `methods`, and `results` sub-packages.
 Project dependencies are specified in the `pyproject.toml` file.